rickstaa/stable-gym/stable_gym/envs/classic_control/cartpole_cost/README.md

 An unactuated joint attaches a pole to a cart, which moves along a frictionless track.
 This environment is a modified version of the [CartPole-v1](https://gymnasium.farama.org/environments/classic_control/cart_pole/) found in the Gymnasium package, with several key alterations:

 * The action space is **continuous**, contrasting with the original **discrete** setting.
+* Offers an optional feature to confine actions within the defined action space, preventing the agent from exceeding set boundaries when activated.
 * The **reward** function is replaced with a (positive definite) **cost** function (negated reward), in line with Lyapunov stability theory.
 * Maximum cart force is increased from `10` to `20`.
 * Episode length is reduced from `500` to `250`.